static-dev/spike-core/readme.md

 There are a few things to note about this process.
 First, Spike does not require you to `require` a file from somewhere in order for it to be processed and written, and this holds for any custom loaders.
 Also note that if the loader "emits" the file, this will be suppressed, instead spike will handle the file writing and output.

-Note that Spike's core loaders will pull in any files with `.jade`, `.sss`, and `.js` extensions for processing.
+Note that Spike's core loaders will pull in any files with `.html`, `.css`, and `.js` extensions for processing.
 If you add a loader that uses one of these extensions, your custom loader will overwrite spike's core loaders for that file.
 So if you want to use a loader on a `.js` file, then have it processed with babel as spike normally does, you need to add the babel-loader to the loader chain yourself like this:

 ```js
 // app.js